-One of the very best ways to expand your network and learn more about a specific job, industry, profession, or employer is through the process known as information, or informational, interviewing.
-I think Dick Bolles, author of the classic What Color Is Your Parachute book, invented it or, at least, shared the idea widely.
+Information, or informational, interviewing is one of the very best ways to expand your network and learn more about a specific job, industry, profession, or employer.
+I think Dick Bolles, author of the classic What Color Is Your Parachute book, first made it visible as a part of job search and career management.

 What Are Information (or Informational) Interviews and Why Do Them?

 The objective of the information interview is for you to meet in person with a manager or individual contributor and ask a series of questions about his/her company, department, and background.
 At the completion of this interview, you should leave with the names and phone numbers of at least two individuals to whom this person is willing to refer you.